mlatcl/mlphysical/_lamd/multifidelity.md

 when the mapping from low to high-fidelity observations is nonlinear, and demonstrate how an alternate model proposed in
 @Pedikaris:nonlinear17 can alleviate this issue.
-The examples presented in this notebook can then be easily adapted to a variety of problem settings.}
+The examples presented in this lecture can then be adapted to a variety of problem settings.}

 \include{_uq/includes/emukit-multifidelity.md}